ab10460ef3/redshift-hue-scene/README.md

 # Limitations

 - Utilizing `/api/.../scene/x/lights` as treated in version 1.11 of the hue API was not included in phue lib at the time of writing.
-The function `set_scene_lights()` fills was added, but in such away as to be general enough for inclusion in the main phue project.
+So the function `set_scene_lights()` was added.
+It was written in such away as to be general enough for inclusion in the main phue project.
 Although it would be a lot easier to include logic specific to this side project in the function, it would no longer be a general function.